apostolos-k/ntua-multimedia-project/README.md

 # NTUA ECE Multimedia Project

-This repository contains the implementation of our project for the NTUA ECE Multimedia course.
-The project is a Library Management System application built using Java and JavaFX, with both admin and user functionalities.
+An implementation of a Library Management System for the Ece Ntua 2023-24 Multimedia course.
+The project is built using Java and JavaFX, with both admin and user functionalities.

 ## Table of Contents
 1. [Contributors](#contributors)